Yasteer/Doppler-Speed-Predictor/README.md

 # Doppler-Speed-Predictor
 ## Introduction
 Program to predict car speed from audio file.
 Frequency analysis is performed on the audio file to determine the detected frequency when the car is approaching and when the car has passed.
-This information can then be fed into the Doppler equation to determine the speed of the car during the pass.
+This information can then be fed into the Doppler equation to determine the speed of the car during the pass by using the ratio of the incoming and outgoing frequencies.

 ## Audio Samples
 ### Original Audio